What is Knee Arthroscopy?

 If you are experiencing severe knee pain, your doctor may recommend a knee arthroscopy either for diagnosing the condition causing the pain or to confirm the source of pain and to treat the problem.

-The following are the conditions of knee that can be diagnosed or treated using knee arthroscopy:
+The following are the conditions of knee that can be diagnosed or treated using arthroscopic knee surgery:

 During the procedure the surgeon may give you an anesthetic, this may be local, regional or general.
 After that the surgeon will make a few small incisions in your knee and will pump sterile salt water into the knee to expand it.
 This makes the surgeon to see inside the joint more easily.